 The "I amsterdam" letters have been removed from outside the Rijksmuseum in the Dutch capital, after they were accused of promoting mass tourism.

-One of the hottest selfie spots in Amsterdam, the popular red and white letters were taken down by Dutch authorities on Monday 3 December, amid claims they are too individualistic.
+One of the hottest selfie spots in Amsterdam, the popular red and white letters were taken down by city authorities on Monday 3 December, amid claims they are too individualistic.

-By removing them, the government hopes to reduce tourist numbers in the square.
+By removing them, the local government hopes to reduce tourist numbers in the square.

 Sign makes city "background in a marketing story"